ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 ### General ###

+In general we use the standard Java naming conventions, e.g.:

 * Class names are CamelCase and usually nouns, e.g. `FileReader` not `ReadsFile`

 * Method names are Mixed Case (also known as Lower CamelCase), e.g. `sayHello`

 * Package names are lowercase, e.g. `uk.ac.stfc.isis.dae`

-* Variable names are Mixed Case
+* Variable names are Mixed Case, e.g. `calculateMeanSpeed`

 * Constants are uppercase spaced by underscores, e.g. `SECONDS_PER_FORTNIGHT`

 ### Getters and Setters ###

-Where possible getters and setters should follow the JavaBeans convention, namely:
+Getters and Setters should follow the JavaBeans convention, namely:

 * **Getter** - starts with "get"